 Radiant’s visual inspection systems pair imaging technology and specialized optics with advanced algorithms to identify and characterize cosmetic defects.
 Their imaging systems have scientific-grade image sensors with dynamic range, extremely high resolution, and signal-to-noise ratio for repeatable and precise measurements.

-By testing each image sensor's specifications and applying built-in sensor cooling, image noise is carefully decreased, allowing their imaging systems to identify more defects and surface variations than even the highest megapixel cameras.
+By testing each sensor with optics, electronics, calibrations, and other optimizations applied, image noise is carefully reduced, allowing imaging systems to detect more defects and surface variations than even the highest-resolution cameras.

 In order to locate and characterize randomly occurring cosmetic defects on device surfaces, including unknown defects in unpredictable locations, Radiant solutions include sophisticated software algorithms.

 Radiant solutions systems carry out uniformity checks to detect subtle dents, hairline scratches, and smudges across device surfaces by capturing a full spatial image of a device.

 This photometry-based inspection method combines camera software and systems to “perceive” surface cosmetic defects in the way that humans do, first by capturing images with dynamic range and resolution that match human vision, and then using specialized algorithms to match human perception.

 Just as humans use their judgment to establish a reasonable margin of error, Radiant’s Advanced Vision systems can classify the severity of each defect against acceptable tolerances and establish pass/fail.

 Scratches on the back of a laptop are identified and qualified based on their severity.
 The values shown in this analysis image provide contrast ratios relative to a background level.